Street Child World Cup to kick off in Rio de Janeiro, ambulance Brazil

-The Street Child World Cup will kick off in Rio de Janeiro, Brazil, on Friday 28 March.
+The Street Child World Cup will kick off in Rio de Janeiro, generic Brazil, ambulance on Friday 28 March.
 Though the ten-day football tournament is the headline activity, the UK-based charity is keen to stress that the ten-day schedule will be far more than just a game.
 Alongside the football the children will participate in a festival of arts and the only international street child conference of its kind, which will culminate in the “Rio Rights declaration”.

 Two hundred and thirty street-connected children aged 14-17 will take part.
 Referred to as “street champions”, this group of young people are inspiring examples of how every street-connected child has a future away from the streets when they receive the right protection, rehabilitation and opportunities.
 The children will form teams from 19 countries and the football will involve both a girls and a boys tournament.
 It may not be the biggest or the most expensive world cup to come to Brazil this year, but it is certainly a world cup with a difference.